Thanks for popping by.

 I NEVER THOUGHT I’D BE

-Vegan for almost 2 years now
+Vegan for just over 2 years now

 I HAVE THE SAME PERSONALITY TYPE AS

 I NEVER LEAVE HOME WITHOUT

 How long have you been blogging / how did you start blogging?

 I started my first blog in 2004; I had learned to manually code and build blogs in uni before WordPress was a thing.
 In 2006, I set-up jenius.com.au as a personal portfolio and a space to document my food adventures and photography — that eventually morphed into iatemywaythrough.com in which I grew to a readership of over 80,000 visitors/month, with a team of 20+ contributors.
 We also ran food events and tours around Sydney.
 At the time of inception, I Ate My Way Through was strictly a hobby but I was lucky to be able to pursue it as a full-time gig in mid-2009.
 I created Mama’s Got This in 2017 when I fell pregnant.
 I wanted to share all the tools and resources that I was discovering to help others on the same parenthood journey.

 What kind of equipment do you use to take your photos?

 Most of the photography on this blog is shot with a Canon 5D Mark III with a 24-70mm lens.
 I always use natural light.

 I use a GorillaPod to take family portraits but other than that, I don’t use much photography equipment.